Geography of Madagascar

 Topography

 Madagascar can be divided into five geographical regions: the east coast, the Tsaratanana Massif, the central highlands, the west coast, and the southwest.
-The highest elevations parallel the east coast, whereas the land slopes more gradually to the west coast.
+The highest elevations parallel the east coast, while the land slopes more gradually toward the west coast.

-The east coast consists of a narrow band of lowlands, about fifty kilometers wide, formed from the sedimentation of alluvial soils, and an intermediate zone, composed of steep bluffs alternating with ravines bordering an escarpment of about 500 meters in elevation, which gives access to the central highlands.
-The coastal region extends roughly from north of Baie d'Antongil, the most prominent feature on the east coast of the island formed by the Masoala Peninsula, to the far south of the island.
-The coastline is straight, with the exception of the bay, offering less in the way of natural harbors than the west coast.
-The Canal des Pangalanes (Lakandranon' Ampalangalana), an 800-kilometerlong lagoon formed naturally by the washing of sand up on the island by the Indian Ocean currents and by the silting of rivers, is a feature of the coast; it has been used both as a means of transportation up and down the coast and as a fishing area.
-The beach slopes steeply into deep water.
-The east coast is considered dangerous for swimmers and sailors because of the large number of sharks that frequent the shoreline.
+The east coast consists of a narrow lowland band about fifty kilometers wide, formed from alluvial soil sedimentation.
+An intermediate zone, composed of steep bluffs and ravines, borders an escarpment approximately 500 meters in elevation, providing access to the central highlands.
+This coastal region extends from north of Baie d'Antongil—formed by the Masoala Peninsula—to the far south of the island.
+The coastline is mostly straight, except for the bay, offering fewer natural harbors than the west coast.
+The Canal des Pangalanes (Lakandranon' Ampalangalana), an 800-kilometer-long lagoon formed naturally by sand deposition and river silting, serves as a transport route and fishing area.
+The beach slopes steeply into deep waters, and the east coast is considered dangerous for swimmers and sailors due to the presence of sharks.

-The west coast, composed of sedimentary formations deposited in several layers over time, is more indented than the east coast, especially in the northwest, thus offering a number of fine harbors sheltered from cyclones, such as the harbor at Mahajanga.
-Deep bays and well-protected harbors have attracted explorers, traders, and pirates from Europe, Africa, and the Middle East since ancient times; thus, the area has served as an important bridge between Madagascar and the outside world.
-Yet the broad alluvial plains found on the coast between Mahajanga and Toliara, which are believed to have great agricultural potential, are thinly inhabited and remain largely unexploited.
+The west coast, composed of sedimentary formations deposited over time, is more indented than the east coast, especially in the northwest, providing well-sheltered harbors like Mahajanga.
+Deep bays and secure harbors have historically attracted explorers, traders, and pirates from Europe, Africa, and the Middle East.
+The broad alluvial plains along the coast between Mahajanga and Toliara have significant agricultural potential but remain sparsely populated and underutilized.

-The southwest is bordered on the east by the Ivakoany Massif and on the north by the Isala Roiniforme Massif.
-It includes two regions along the south coast, the Mahafaly Plateau and the desert region occupied by the Antandroy people.
+The southwest is bordered by the Ivakoany Massif to the east and the Isalo Roiniforme Massif to the north.
+It includes the Mahafaly Plateau and the arid desert region inhabited by the Antandroy people.

-Madagascar has been called the "Great Red Island" because of the supposed preponderance of red lateritic soils.
-The red soils predominate in the central highlands, although there are much richer soils in the regions of former volcanic activity--Itasy and Ankaratra, and Tsaratamana to the north.
-A narrow band of alluvial soils is found all along the east coast and at the mouths of the major rivers on the west coast; clay, sand, and limestone mixtures are found in the west; and shallow or skeletal laterite and limestone are located in the south.
+Madagascar is often called the "Great Red Island" due to its dominant red lateritic soils.
+These soils are prevalent in the central highlands, though richer soils exist in former volcanic regions like Itasy, Ankaratra, and Tsaratanana.
+A narrow band of alluvial soil runs along the east coast and at river mouths on the west coast.
+Clay, sand, and limestone mixtures characterize the western regions, while the south features shallow lateritic and limestone soils.

 Madagascar - Climate